Moringa is one of the things I added when healing my perioral dermatitis naturally.

 Click HERE to save this post for later.

-I was first introduced to Moringa in the summer of 2014.
+I was first introduced to Moringa during the summer of 2014.

 From April – November, we go to our local Farmers’ Market every single Saturday.
 Opening day is like Christmas, closing day like a funeral.
 We love our daily Saturday ritual there because we know so many of the farmers now, and we love knowing where our food comes from.